ghc/ghc/docs/users_guide/exts/ffi.rst

     more efficient.
 We do plan to provide an improved-performance implementation of Pools in the future, however.

+Foreign allocation of native byte arrays
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+GHC allows ``ByteArray#`` and ``MutableByteArray#`` to be allocated outside of the GHC heap.
+This enables manually allocated data to be represented as these native types.
+It is also possible to attach weak pointers with finalisers to these byte array types.
+For example, in principle it is possible to arrange for a memory mapped file to be presented as a byte array, including a weak pointer finaliser to unmap the file after it is no longer referenced.
+This can be useful because these native types are used directly or indirectly by many libraries.
+It does however require some care and attention.

+The in-memory representation of ``ByteArray#`` and ``MutableByteArray#`` are exactly the same whether inside or outside the heap.
+In particular they use a few prefix words for the object header and array size field.
+Note that the object header size is different for normal and profiling builds.
+When allocating in foreign memory, space must be made available for this in the memory layout immediately before the data payload.

+In C code, ``#include "rts.h"`` and use ``sizeOf(StgArrBytes)`` or ``sizeOfW(StgArrBytes)`` to get the size of a byte array heap object header in bytes or words respectively.
+This is the space that must be reserved at the memory location immediately before the intended payload.
+Then use the primop ``placeByteArray#`` to place the heap object header at the intended location with the appropriate payload size in bytes.

+To add a finaliser, use GHC's weak pointer support.
+If appropriate make use of the ability to use C functions for finalisers.

 .. _ffi-threads:

 Multi-threading and the FFI